Billy Don Burns' 2016 limited release of A Night in Room 8 on beautiful 12" White Vinyl.

 Billy Don Burns may not be a household name in most music circles, but the singer/songwriter/producer is often listed in same sentence when referring to original outlaws like Waylon, Willie, Merle, Johnny and Kris.

-In early 2014, Billy Don Burns, Shooter Jennings, the late Colonel Jon Hensley and a few others retreated to the Joshua Tree Inn in Joshua Tree, CA, to room 8, the hotel room where Gram Parsons was found dead in 1973.
-The result is the incredibly compelling A Night In Room 8, set for a very limited release on beautiful white vinyl!
+In the beginning of 2014, during a period of sobriety for Burns, he, Shooter Jennings, the late Colonel Jon Hensley, Mary Sparr and Johnny Rotten of the DDMC retreated to the Joshua Tree Inn in Joshua Tree, CA, to room 8, the hotel room where Gram Parsons was found dead in 1973.
+The result is the incredibly compelling A Night In Room 8.

 Billy Don Burns came up with the best.
 The minute he hit Nashville in 1972 he was collaborating with Harlan Howard, Willie Nelson, Wanda Jackson and writing hit songs for Connie Smith and others.
 Considered a friend to the greats in country music, Billy Don has always been one of those rare songwriters who shined in the Dylan/Kristofferson light of honesty and grit.